Biography

 Jan Clemens Carlsen

-Jan Clemens plays a Giacomo Zanoli cello made in 1737, generously loaned to him by Dextra Musica.
+Jan Clemens plays a cello made by Giacomo Zanoli in 1737, made available by Dextra Musica.